AadiTiwar1/QMLvsCML/README.md

  2/24/23 - Trying to fix GAN errors, given up for now, going to work on abstract tomorrow <br>
  2/25/23 - Finished a good rough draft of abstract that we can change anytime later.
 Also choosing out the third model we can implement, either  https://github.com/emilystamm/crypto_time_series_quantum, https://github.com/The-Singularity-Research/FinTech-Time-Series <br>
  2/26/23 -  Decided to go with https://github.com/emilystamm/crypto_time_series_quantum.
 Very minor problems in running the code, have finalized this as our 3rd model.
 Will have it working 100% by the end of tomorrow, and will try another shot at QLSTM GAN, asking people in Unitary Fund server for help during office hours or something.
 Also will update abstract tomorrow. <br>
+ 2/27/23 - Got Quanvolutional NN to work, although the accuracy isnt that great.
+Whatever, I can fix it tomorrow or just ignore it entirely cuz who cares lmfao.
+Realistically though I'll try to fix it and have to change the data to Apple CSV.
+I contacted Mr. Dulal to get help with QLSTM-GAN and he forwarded me to Mr. Tan, hopefully I get a result from either of them tomorrow and we can resume work on that. <br>

 # Where I hope to be at certain times
  2/14/23 Finish choosing out the 3 different stocks we're gonna use <br>